 - a) Outside research is NOT required.
 It is entirely optional.
 Generally, time is much, much better spent on understanding and refining the arguments presented than on doing outside research.
-Read Seattle and Hunter (referenced in the case) if you need to.
+Read Hobby Lobby (referenced in the case) as you need to.
 Suppress, if you can, the desire to find the "gotcha" or killer authority, statistic, or quotation.
-There's plenty of "ammunition" for the arguments in the two opinions you have. - b) The problem is a SUBSTANTIAL variation off of Schuette v.
-Coalition to Defend Affirmative Action, pending before the United States Supreme Court and scheduled to be argued on October 15 of this year.
-Some facts have changed; more importantly this year, some of the arguments have changed.
+There's plenty of "ammunition" for the arguments in the two opinions you have. - b) The problem is a variation off of East Texas Baptist Univ. and Houston Baptist Univ. v.
+Burwell and also the Little Sisters of the Poor decision(s).
+They are likely to be heard sometime in the 2015-16 Term by the Supreme Court.